AFCSociety/afcsociety.github.io/_pages/about.md

 #### How we intend to pay for them

 * Raise the Federal Minimum Wage to at *least* $15 per hour, and implement annual Cost of Living Adjustments (COLAs) based on Federal Reserve inflation estimates for the *upcoming* year.
+* Remove the cap on payroll taxes for Social Security.
 * Revoke tax cuts that only benefit corporations and the ultra-wealthy.
 * Adjust Federal Income Tax brackets for a more progressive tax system, including:
   * lower brackets for low & middle-income earners,